jm0535/0rdin/GETTING_STARTED.md

 # 🌿 Getting Started with Ördin

-Welcome to **Ördin** - your desktop companion for biodiversity analysis!
+Welcome to **Ördin** - your desktop companion for community ecology analysis!
 This guide will get you up and running in just a few minutes.

 ## What is Ördin?

-Ördin (inspired by Odin from Norse mythology) is a desktop application that makes biodiversity analysis accessible and beautiful.
+Ördin (inspired by Odin from Norse mythology) is a desktop application that makes community ecology analysis accessible and beautiful.
 It combines:

-- **iNEXT** for diversity estimation
+- **iNEXT** for diversity estimation and rarefaction
-- **vegan** for ordination analysis (NMDS)
+- **vegan** for ordination, diversity indices, and community analysis
-- A modern, dark-themed interface
+- A modern, VS Code-inspired flat interface with dark/light theme toggle
-- Cross-platform support (Windows & macOS)
+- Cross-platform support (Windows, macOS & Linux)

 No command-line expertise needed - just upload your data and explore!